Apple's official leather MagSafe wallet complements iPhone 14 at $30 (Reg. $59)

 At just $30, the lead deal really is one of the best options out there for applying the wallet features to your iPhone 14 series handset.
 We’d normally recommend the CASETiFY MagSafe Wallet we previously took a hands-on look at in our Tested with 9to5Toys review.
 But even with the more environmentally-friendly faux leather build, there’s just no beating the value of an official Apple accessory for as low as today’s sale.

-All of this week’s other best Apple deals are beginning to go live ahead of Amazon’s fall Prime Day savings event.
-We’re already seeing deep discounts across all-new Apple Watch models, as well as even deeper clearance on iPad Pros and more.
+All of this week’s other best Apple deals are now wrapping up its as the week comes to an end.
+Even with Amazon’s fall Prime Day savings event coming and going, there are still deep discounts up for grabs across all-new Apple Watch models and more.

 Apple MagSafe Leather Wallet features: